dimajix/flowman/docs/concepts/entities.md

 [*Relations*](../spec/relation/index.md) specify *physical manifestations of data* in external systems.
-A relation may refer to any data source (or sink) like a table or view in a MySQL database, a table in Hive or files on some distributed filesystem like HDFS or files stored in object store like S3.
+A relation may refer to any data source (or sink) like a table or view in a MySQL database, a table in Hive or files on some distributed file system like HDFS or files stored in object store like S3.

 A relation can serve both as a data source or a data sink, or as both (this is when automatic dependency management comes into play, which is required to determine the correct build order).
 Each relation typically has some important